groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/_index.en.md

       # more_feature_loop
       - title: "Easily Add Digital Signatures"
         content: |
           GroupDocs.Signature for .NET API allows you to add various types of signatures to supported file formats.
 The signature types, such as Text, Image, Digital, Stamp, QR-Code, Barcode, and Metadata can be applied using GroupDocs.Signature for .NET.
-Following code example shows how to apply text signature to a PDF document:‎
+Following code example shows how to apply text signature to a PDF document:

           ```cs
           using (Signature signature = new Signature("D:\\sample.pdf"))